 You want to be the very best, right?
-Well, you’re going to want to play with the very best Pokémon, and for that, we’ve put together this ultimate guide to the world’s greatest.
+Well, you’re going to want to play with the very best Pokémon Go Pokémon, and for that, we’ve put together this ultimate guide to the world’s greatest.
 Of course, a lot of this is personal choice and what may be one trainer’s treasure may be another trainer’s trash.
-We know it’s a huge debate that will continue to divide Pokémon Go players but, there are some Pokémon out there that really should never be ruled out.
+We know it’s a huge debate that will continue to divide Go players but, some of the best ‘mons should never be ruled out.

 Mewtwo is stacked when it comes to max CP, boasting over 4,000.
 It’s also one of the most powerful Pokémon in the game with massive attack stats to boot.
 Mewtwo is known for its devastating psychic moves, not forgetting its Team Rocket origin story.
 With a lower catch rate than most legendaries in the game, you’ll have to work for it, but your efforts should be rewarded.
 Mewtwo is a great all-rounder that will add a lot to your team.